Here’s what to expect when you are 28 weeks pregnant with twins:

 Femur Bone Length (from waist to knee): 2.1″ (53mm) which is about the height of a credit card

 Your twins’ eyelids are open and they have eyelashes now.
+Each baby is about the size of a kabocha squash.

 Read more about your twins’ growth: twins fetal development at 28 weeks pregnant.